joestubbs/coe379L-sp25/docs/unit01/eda.rst

 **In-Class Exercise.** Let's fill in the missing values for ``fuel_type`` by setting a missing car's fuel_type to be the mode of car brand for all other cars.

+Note: Ideally, we should have chose ``model`` as the groupby feature.
+However, since the dataset is small, we did not have enough information of same model types that were missing data and we had go with brand.
+This might affect the analysis in some situations so we need to be bit careful.

 *Solution:*